hknd23/idcempy/docs/zmiopc_tutorial.rst

      miopxeno.plot.box(grid='False')

 You can calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes.
-The box plots below display the change in predicted probabilities of the outcome variable in the MiOPC model estimated above when Xenophobia increases one standard deviation from its mean value.
+The box plots below display the change in predicted probabilities of the outcome variable in the MiOP model estimated above when Xenophobia increases one standard deviation from its mean value.

 .. testcode::